department-of-veterans-affairs/vets-website/_disability/learn-pre-discharge.md

 #### Pre-Discharge programs allow active duty service-members to file claims for disability compensation prior to separation, retirement, release from active duty, or demobilization.

-Programs are different by the number of days service members have left before separation.
+Programs are different by the number of days servicemembers have left before separation.

 1. #### Benefits delivery at discharge:
 Service-members can submit a disability claim when they are between 60 to 180 days away from separation, retirement, release from active duty, or demobilization.